- The Learning Environment

-Each Upper-division (junior and senior level) cohort consists of 72 admitted students.
-Clinical practicum for this program includes 700 clinical and laboratory hours, many of which are offered in innovative Dedicated Education Units (DEU), a model for clinical instruction that provides an optimal teaching/learning environment for students, faculty and clinicians.
+Each upper-division (junior and senior level) cohort consists of 72 admitted students.
+Clinical practicum for this program includes 696 clinical and laboratory hours, many of which are offered in innovative Dedicated Education Units (DEU), a model for clinical instruction that provides an optimal teaching/learning environment for students, faculty and clinicians.
 Students are integrated into nursing practice in the clinical setting working collaboratively with interdisciplinary health care team members to provide patient-centered, evidence based health care.
 Practicum experiences are enhanced through interprofessional simulated learning activities that provide a safe environment to develop critical thinking in urgent and non-urgent patient care situations.

-The programs culminates in a three week immersion precepted practicum where students are immersed in a one-on-one experience with a nurse in a clinical setting.
+The programs culminates in a three-week immersion precepted practicum where students are immersed in a one-on-one experience with a nurse in a clinical setting.

 The Center for Nursing Research (CNR), which houses a research library and is a repository for information on internal and external sources of funding, including guidelines and application forms.
-The CNR also facilitates research experiences for undergraduate and Honors College Students.

 The faculty in the undergraduate program are expert practitioners of nursing, all having advanced preparation in their fields of specialization.
 Many have achieved national and international recognition.
 Faculty are actively engaged in research, making significant contributions to nursing science and theory.
 Among the honors that have been awarded to faculty members include the Chancellor's Award for Excellence in Teaching, Fellow of the American Academy of Nursing, and election to office in the American Nurses Association and Sigma Theta Tau International Honor Society of Nursing.
 Many faculty have the distinction of holding certification as expert clinical practitioners awarded by professional associations that promote and recognize only the highest standards of nursing excellence.

 Faculty List Directory